K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

-Load the container image file from the `Control Plane node`.
+Load the container image file on the `Control Plane node`.
 ```
 $ cd ~/kubeedge-sample/kubeedge-counter/amd64